lrnv/Copulas.jl/docs/src/exemples/fitting_sklar.md

 other_fitted_model = fit(SklarDist{EmpiricalCopula,MyMargs},data)
 ```

-This simple interface leverages indeed the `fit` functon from Distributions.jl.
+This simple interface leverages indeed the `fit` function from `Distributions.jl`.
 From their documentation, this function is not supposed to use a particular method but to fit "dirt and quick" some distributions.

-So you have to be carefull : the fit method might not be the same for different copulas or different marginals.
-For exemples, the archimedean copulas are fitted through an inversion of the kendall tau function, while the gaussian copula is fitted by maximum likelyhood.
+So you have to be careful: the fit method might not be the same for different copulas or different marginals.
+For example, the Archimedean copulas are fitted through an inversion of the Kendall tau function, while the Gaussian copula is fitted by maximum likelihood.